solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     ```

 > **NOTE**: Make sure to set the `<location>` value to a region that
 > supports Azure OpenAI services.
-See [Azure OpenAI service regions] for
+See [Azure OpenAI service
-> more information.
+> regions][113] for more information.

 # Prepare Azure VM Setup

-Before users can deploy the solution using Azure VM, the following steps
+Before users in your team can deploy the solution using Azure VM, you
-must be performed:
+need to perform the following steps:

 1. Create an Azure Storage account in the target subscription.